 Curated by Martina Corbetta

-Rue James Grant Milne is the street where he grew up and the place of a child with a bright mind.
+Rue James Grant Milne is the street where he grew up and the playground for a child with a vivid imagination.
 It is the setting where monsters, figments of surreal imagination came alive in a chimerical and illusory way.
-Scared, but at the same time fascinated by Sam Raimi’s horrors films – Samuel Marshall Raimi famous director of Ghost House and the Spider Man Series -, Beaufort is the director of his own imagination.
-He is tormented by creatures that live in his mind and through slim, continuous lines he fulfils his desire and need to create his monsters.
-The essence of the figures goes beyond the illusion and becomes real.
+Scared, but at the same time fascinated by Sam Raimi’s horrors films – Samuel Marshall Raimi, the famous director of Ghost House and the Spider Man Series – Beaufort is the director of his own imagination.
+He is tormented by the creatures that live in his mind and through narrow continuous lines he fulfils his desire and need to create his monsters.
+The essence of his figures goes beyond the illusion and becomes real.

-Rue James Grant Milne isn’t only an artistic inspiration, it is the street where his biggest passion was born: skateboarding.
+Rue James Grant Milne is not only an artistic inspiration, it is the street where his biggest passion was born: skateboarding.
 Beaufort’s monsters invade magazine covers.
-Colourful and gaudy they contaminate the photographs and they win the scene over alongside top international skaters.
-Andrew Reynolds, Arto Saari, Chris Haslam, Geoff Rowley, Jim Greco, Lance Mountain, Mark Gonzales, Nassim Guammaz, Neen Williams, to name a few.
-These athletes share their cover stories with mysterious entities which can be fans, or only spectators.
+Colourful and cheeky, they contaminate the photographs winning the scene over top international skaters.
+Andrew Reynolds, Arto Saari, Chris Haslam, Geoff Rowley, Jim Greco, Lance Mountain, Mark Gonzales, Nassim Guammaz, Neen Williams, just to name a few.
+These athletes share their cover stories with mysterious entities which can be either fans or only spectators.

-In 2013 Beaufort’s Recover project was born, a project that, thanks to the success of covers from publications such as Kingpin, Onboard, Sidewalk, Skateboarder, Skateboarding, The Skateboard Mag, Sugar e Thrasher, it is a compendium of his most famous works in a limited edition of 430 copies.
+In 2013 Beaufort’s Recover project was born, thanks to the successful covers of Kingpin, Onboard, Sidewalk, Skateboarder, Skateboarding, The Skateboard Mag, Sugar and Thrasher: a collection of his most famous works in a limited edition of 430 copies.